Hourly Financial Advisor: How It Works, What It Costs, and When to Use One

 Most people who want financial help don't actually need someone to manage their money for the next 30 years.
 They need answers to a specific question.
 Should I exercise these stock options now or wait?
 Is my retirement on track?
 How do I think about this Roth conversion?

-For situations like that, paying a percentage of your portfolio every year for the rest of your life is wildly overbuilt.
-So is signing up for a comprehensive monthly ongoing engagement when all you really wanted was a second opinion.
+For situations like that, paying a percentage of your portfolio every year for the rest of your life can be more than you actually need.

 This is where hourly financial advisors come in.
 You pay for the time you use, get expert input on the question that's keeping you up at night, and walk away.
 No long-term contract, no minimum portfolio size, no products to buy.